getodk/docs/docs/central-install-digital-ocean.rst

   Using a custom database server that is not on your local network, may result in poor performance.

 Central comes with a PostgreSQL v14.x database server to store your data.
-To use your own PostgreSQL database server:
+To use a custom PostgreSQL database server:

 #.
 Connect to your database server.